OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-In a city as inexhaustibly diverse and adventure-filled as New York, it’s easy to forget that there’s a whole world just beyond the five boroughs.
+In a city as inexhaustibly diverse and adventure filled as New York, it’s easy to forget that there’s a whole world just beyond the five boroughs.
 But on those occasions when you crave an out-of-town excursion, a slice of small-town life or a brush with nature, the options are endless.
-Here are 10 quick escapes just outside NYC.
+Here are 10 quick escapes just outside of NYC.

-The 14,119-mile Delaware crosses five states before meeting the Atlantic Ocean near Cape May, in New Jersey.
-Along the stretch that curves through NY’s leafy Catskills region, some fun-loving geniuses (including the guys at Lander’s River Trips) decided to open canoeing and tubing operations.
+The 330mi (531km) Delaware River crosses four states before meeting the Atlantic Ocean near Cape May, New Jersey.
+Along the stretch that curves through New York’s leafy Catskills region, some fun-loving geniuses (including the guys at Lander’s River Trips) decided to open canoeing and tubing operations.
 If you’re feeling active, strap on a life vest and pick the rapids route.
-Rather just relax” Drape yourself over a tube, crack a stealthy can, and let the gentle current carry you downstream.

-Once you arrive in North Fork, you’ll wonder why more people don’t make the hour-and-a-half journey to Long Island’s wine region.
-Although the town’s wineries excel at producing Sauvignon Blanc, Riesling and Merlot, rosé fans haven’t been overlooked – Croteaux Vineyards specializes in pink tipple tastings.
-Sample their nine unique varieties in a rustic 1800s Carriage Barn, or (on warm-weather days) the pebbled courtyard, which is shaded by cherry blossom trees.
+Once you arrive on the North Fork peninsula, you’ll wonder why more people don’t make the hour-and-a-half journey to Long Island’s wine region.
+Although the town’s wineries excel at producing sauvignon blanc, riesling and merlot, rosé fans haven’t been overlooked – Croteaux Vineyards specializes in pink tipple tastings.
+Sample its unique varieties in a rustic 1800s carriage house or (on warm-weather days) the pebbled courtyard shaded by cherry blossom trees.

-Already checked out the upgraded Whitney and exhausted MoMa and The Met” Dia:Beacon should be next on your culture hit list.
-Part of the Dia Art Foundation’s constellation of sites, this old Nabisco box printing factory houses works dating from the 1960s to the present.
-The exhibition du jour is Excursus: Homage to the Square3 by Robert Irwin.
-An installation which has been ‘site-conditioned’ to engage with the museum’s architecture and lighting — both of which were, incidentally, also partly designed by the artist himself.
+Along with the Whitney and MoMA, Dia:Beacon should be on your culture hit list.
+Part of the Dia Art Foundation’s constellation of sites, this old Nabisco box-printing factory houses works dating from the 1960s to the present.
+Past exhibitions have included installations that were “site-conditioned” to engage with the museum’s architecture and lighting.

-Sometimes it’s easy to forget that where the urban jungle ends, the unblemished wilderness begins.
-The Adirondacks are vast, beautiful and serene; the perfect landscape for exploring by foot, canoe or skis.
-They are also host to some famously idilic camping spots, and for New Yorkers who like to buffer nature with a little home comfort, Camp Orenda’s Canvas Cabins fit the bill.
-Each abode comes with rustic décor (think wooden beds with cozy comforters, tree-stump nightstands, and wood-burning stoves), plus they’re fitted with convenient electrical outlets, so you can keep your iPhone charged and the Spotify jams playing.
+It’s easy to forget that where the urban jungle ends, the wilderness begins.
+The Adirondacks are vast, beautiful and serene – the perfect landscape for exploring by foot, canoe or skis.
+They also host some famously idyllic camping spots, and for New Yorkers who like to buffer nature with a little home comfort, Camp Orenda’s canvas cabins fit the bill.
+Each abode comes with rustic decor (think wooden beds with cozy comforters, tree-stump nightstands and wood-burning stoves) and convenient electrical outlets to keep your iPhone charged and the Spotify jams playing.
 While you’re in the area, swing by Wild Walk.
-Known as a ‘High Line for the Forest,’ this elevated trail through the foliage of Tupper Lake facilitates up-close-and-personal encounters with the region’s intriguing trees and creatures.
+Known as a “High Line for the Forest,” this elevated trail through the foliage of Tupper Lake facilitates up-close-and-personal encounters with the region’s intriguing trees and creatures.